The Fourier transform for triples of quadratic spaces

 \end{cor} Unlike in other sections in this paper, we have not abbreviated $F_v$ by $F$.
 We really require both $F$ and $F_v$ in this section because we will use a global-to-local argument to prove Theorem \ref{thm:FY}.
 The global-to-local argument is fairly simple, and we invite the reader to skip to the proof of Theorem \ref{thm:FY} to see the basic idea.

 There is a somewhat hidden assumption on the base change $Y_{F_v}$ of $Y$ to $F_v$ in the statement of Theorem \ref{thm:FY}.
 Namely, we are assuming that {$Y_{F_v}$} is the base change to $F_v$ of the scheme cut out of a triple of quadratic spaces over the number field $F$ by the simultaneous values of three quadratic forms.
-Since every characteristic zero local field is a localization of a number field, and every quadratic form over a local field is equivalent to the localization of a quadratic form over the corresponding number field this is no loss of generality.
+This is no loss of generality since every characteristic zero local field is a localization of a number field \cite[§25, Theorem 2]{Lorenz}, and every quadratic form over a local field is equivalent to the localization of a quadratic form over the corresponding number field.
+Indeed, the latter assertion follows from the fact that every quadratic form over $F_v$ may be diagonalized \cite[\S I.2]{Lam} together with the fact that the natural map $F^\times \to F_v^\times/(F_v^\times)^2$ is surjective since $F^\times$ is dense in $F_v^\times.$